HenrikBengtsson/port4me/README.md

 ### Requirements

-* It should be possible to implement the algorithm using 32-bit _unsigned_ integer arithmetics.
+* It should be possible to implement the algorithm using 32-bit _unsigned_ integer arithmetic.
 One must not assume that the largest represented integer can exceed 2^32.

-* At a minimum, it should be possible to implement the algorithm in vanilla Sh\*, Csh, Bash, C, C++, Fortran, Lua, Python, R, and Ruby, _without_ the need for add-on packages beyond what is available from their core distribution. (*) Shells that do not support integer arithmetics, may use tools such as `expr`, `dc`, `bc`, and `awk` for these calculations.
+* At a minimum, it should be possible to implement the algorithm in vanilla Sh\*, Csh, Bash, C, C++, Fortran, Lua, Python, R, and Ruby, _without_ the need for add-on packages beyond what is available from their core distribution. (*) Shells that do not support integer arithmetic, may use tools such as `expr`, `dc`, `bc`, and `awk` for these calculations.

 * All programming languages should produce the exact same pseudo-random port sequences given the same random seed.